ilya40umov/KotLink/README.md

 ### Overview

-KotLink works by letting people install a tiny browser extension that activates when the person first types **go** in the address bar and then presses **space**.
+KotLink works by letting people install a tiny browser extension that activates when the person first types *go* in the address bar and then presses *space*.
-While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit **enter**, it will redirect the user to the actual URL that matches the provided alias.
+While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit *enter*, it will redirect the user to the actual URL that matches the provided alias (or to the search page, if such an alias does not exist).

 ![Suggestions In Address Bar](https://raw.githubusercontent.com/ilya40umov/KotLink/master/images/suggest.png)